Photo Credit: Les Talusan

 Robin Glenn | Assistant to the Executive Director

-As executive assistant, Robin Glenn is responsible for ensuring the NAPABA office runs smoothly, coordinating quarterly Board of Governors meetings, administratively supporting the executive director and NAPABA staff as needed.
+As assistant to the executive director, Robin Glenn is responsible for ensuring the NAPABA office runs smoothly, coordinating quarterly Board of Governors meetings, administratively supporting the executive director and NAPABA staff as needed.
 Robin works directly with Tina Matsuoka, NAPABA's executive director.

 Before joining NAPABA, Robin was the administrative assistant for the surveying department of a local Top 20 engineering firm, provided administrative and IT support to Accenture Federal Services (a subsidiary of Accenture), and was the judicial administrative assistant to three Administrative Law Judges with the Federal Mine Safety and Health Review Commission.